Vikings: Valhalla: Development

 On January 4, 2019, alongside the announcement that Vikings would end after its sixth season, it was announced that Michael Hirst and MGM Television were developing a spin-off series with writer Jeb Stuart.
 On November 19, 2019, it was announced that this series, titled Vikings: Valhalla, would take place a century after the end of the original series and would be released on Netflix.
 The 24-episode series was made by MGM Television, and filmed primarily in Ireland, working from the same Ashford Studios in County Wicklow.
-The series focuses "on the adventures of Leif Erikson, Freydis, Harald Hardrada and the Norman king William the Conqueror".
+The series focuses "on the adventures of Leif Erikson, Freydís Eiríksdóttir and Harald Sigurdsson".

 On March 9, 2022, the series was officially renewed for a second and third season.
-On November 21, 2022, it was announced that the second season would premiere on January 12, 2023.The third season is set to premiere in 2024.
+On November 21, 2022, it was announced that the second season would premiere on January 12, 2023.
+On June 12, 2024, it was announced that the third and final season would premiere on July 11, 2024.

 Casting

-On November 28, 2020, it was reported by one news outlet that they believe Danish actor Kenneth Christensen, Icelandic actor Jóhannes Haukur Jóhannesson, Swedish actress Frida Gustavsson, and David Oakes had been cast in the series.
-Frida Gustavsson was later revealed to have been cast as Freydís Eiríksdóttir, while Jóhannes Haukur had been cast as Olaf "the Holy" through erroneously earlier reports stated that he had been cast as Harald Hardrada, a part given to Leo Suter.
-Caroline Henderson was cast as the current ruler of Kattegat Jarl Haakon, a character based on Canute the Great's vassal ruler Haakon Ericsson.
-Bradley Freegard was cast as Canute the Great and Pollyanna McIntosh as his wife Ælfgifu.
-Sam Corlett was cast as Leif Eriksson.
+In November 2020, it was reported that Jóhannes Haukur Jóhannesson, Frida Gustavsson, and David Oakes had been cast in the series.
+Gustavsson was later revealed to have been cast as Freydís Eiríksdóttir and Oakes as Godwin while Jóhannesson had been cast as Olaf Haraldsson though earlier reports stated that he had been cast as Harald Sigurdsson, a part later given to Leo Suter.
+Sam Corlett, Bradley Freegard, Laura Berlin and Caroline Henderson rounded out the main cast as Leif Erikson, King Canute, Queen Emma and Jarl Estrid Haakon respectively.
+Pollyanna McIntosh and Asbjørn Krogh Nissen were cast in the supporting roles of Queen Ælfgifu and Jarl Kåre.

-Other actors include German actress Yvonne Mai has been cast as Merin, and Bill Murphy has been cast as Ödger.
-Irish actors Alan Devine has been cast as the Ealdorman of Kent and Gavin O'Connor will portray the Ealdorman of East Anglia.
-Devine and Bosco Hogan have previously appeared in Vikings as Ealdorman Eadric in the second season and Abbot of Lindisfarne in the fifth season, respectively.
-Jack Mullarkey has been cast as a character named Toke.
-Joakim Nätterqvist will portray Birkir, and Ethan Dillon was cast as Vestian.